Normal Follicle Stimulating Hormone (FSH) Level to Get Pregnant

-If you’re trying to get pregnant, you may have come across the terms ‘FSH level’ or ‘Follicle Stimulating Hormone level’ from your fertility specialist.
-This hormone is responsible for ovulation, ensuring that the egg is released from the ovaries for fertilisation.
+Successfully conceiving is not as easy as it sounds.
+There are many terms involved which make a pregnancy successful.
+If you’re trying to get pregnant, you may have come across the terms ‘FSH level’ or ‘follicle stimulating hormone level’ from your fertility specialist.
+Did you know that this hormone is responsible for ovulation, ensuring that the egg is released from the ovaries for fertilisation?
 Having proper FSH levels means that you’re viable for pregnancy and have higher chances of conceiving a healthy baby.
+So, what is a good FSH level to get pregnant?

 What Is Follicle Stimulating Hormone (FSH)?